igrishaev/taggie/README.md

   [java.lang.Thread run Thread.java 833]]}
 ~~~

-When reading such data from EDN, you'll get a regular map.
+When reading such data from EDN with Taggie, you'll get a regular map.

 ## Adding Your Types